I frequently write about promotions for purchasing airline miles and hotel points, as this can represent an excellent value.

-Those typically include the co-branded credit cards of the respective airline, or otherwise, your best bet would be one of the following, which are flexible cards offering bonus points on airfare purchases:
+Those typically include the co-branded credit cards of the respective airline, or otherwise, your best bet would be one of the below, which are flexible cards offering bonus points on airfare purchases.

 Furthermore, for these purchases you can also potentially take advantage of some travel credits offered by cards:

 - The Chase Sapphire Reserve® (review) offers a $300 annual travel credit, which can be used to purchase miles with an airline that processes the purchase directly